A Heyting Algebra on Dyck Paths of Type $A$ and $B$

-The set $D_{n}^{A}$ comes naturally equipped with a nontrivial automorphism $\psi$, which corresponds to a reflection of the lattice path about the diagonal $y=n-x$.
+The set $D_{n}^{A}$ comes naturally equipped with a nontrivial automorphism $\psi$, the \alert{reflection map}, which corresponds to a reflection of the lattice path about the diagonal $y=n-x$.
 In terms of Dyck words, this automorphism can be expressed as follows.
 Let $\pf\in D_{n}^{A}$ have associated Dyck word $w_{\pf}$.
 We construct a new word $w'$ from $w_{\pf}$ by simultaneously replacing each $u$ by an $r$, and each $r$ by an $u$.
 Subsequently, we construct a word $w''$ from $w'$, by sending the $i\th$ letter of $w'_{\pf}$ to the $(n-i+1)\st$ letter of $w''_{\pf}$.
-We define $\psi(\pf)$ to be the Dyck path in $D_{n}^{A}$ whose Dyck word is $w''$.
+It is straightforward to check that $w''$ is the Dyck word of some path $\psi(\pf)\in D_{n}^{A}$.
 See Figure~\ref{fig:automorphism_a} for an illustration.

-\begin{lemma} The previously described involution $\psi$ is well defined, \ie for any $\pf\in D_{n}^{A}$ we have $\psi(\pf)\in D_{n}^{A}$. \end{lemma} \begin{proof} Let $\pf\in D_{n}^{A}$, and let $w''$ be the word constructed as above.
-It is immediate that $w''$ has $2n$ letters, precisely $n$ of which are $u$'s and $n$ of which are $r$'s.
-Consider the prefix of $w''$ that ends in the $i\th$ occurrence of the letter $r$, and suppose that this prefix has length $i+c$, where $i$ is the number of $r$'s in this prefix and $c$ is the number of $u$'s in this prefix.

-This prefix corresponds to the suffix of $w_{\pf}$ which starts at the $(n-i-c+1)\st$ position, and the first letter of this suffix is a $u$.
-Moreover, this suffix contains $i$ times the letter $u$, and $c$ times the letter $r$.
-The prefix of $w_{\pf}$ consisting of the first $n-i-c$ letters consequently contains $n-i$ times the letter $u$, and $n-c$ times the letter $r$.
-Since $w_{\pf}$ is a Dyck word, we conclude $n-i\geq n-c$, which implies $c\geq i$.
-Hence in the prefix of $w''$ that we originally considered the letter $u$ occurs at least as often as the letter $r$, which implies that $w''$ is a Dyck word of type $A$.

-The fact that $\psi$ is an involution is immediate from the definition, since both switching letters, and reversing their position are involutions. \end{proof}